carolinajimenez26/carolinajimenez26/README.md

 - __A web application that automates the processes for tractography generation 🧠__.
 As my bachelor's degree thesis.
 You can read it [here](http://repositorio.utp.edu.co/dspace/handle/11059/9433).

+- __A web application to calculate a cuantitative value for brain's densitometry 🧠__.
+As a research assistant at [Grupo Sirius](https://sirius.utp.edu.co/).
+You can read the results [here](https://www.overleaf.com/project/58d9229f0df518ca6813171f).

 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=carolinajimenez26" alt="carolinajimenez26" /> </p> -->

 -------